ANJALIBATHLA/kinnikuglow/content/posts/how-to-fit-exercise-into-a-9-to-6-workday/index.md

 ---

 You feel drained after a long day at the office and the thought of heading to a crowded gym seems impossible.
 Finding time for movement while managing a 9 to 6 schedule in Tokyo requires a shift in how you view exercise.

-[IMAGE: A pair of sneakers placed neatly by a front door in a small Tokyo apartment]

 ## Utilize your commute